Dowell-Lab/srworkshop/day10/worksheets/Day10_genelist_to_publication.md

 **1. Check your positive and negative controls.** Every experiment should have control genes you expect to change in a predictable way.
 Make sure your controls are acting as you expect.
 You don't want to analyze a dataset if your treatment didn't even work.
 **2. Are the top changing genes interesting to people in your field?** Sometimes the most differentially expressed genes are a direct hint as to what sort of changes are going on in your experiment.

+# Steps to go beyond a gene list

+1. Know your field
+2. Pathway analysis
+3. Mine public databases
+4. Visualize your nextworks and pathways (aka, put your differentially expressed genes into their biological context)
+5. Combine with additional datasets, timepoints, etc
+6. **Know your field** and find a story.

+# 1. Know your field
+Read every day.

+Genes are just genes.
+Mostly just three letter acronyms.
+A bioinformatics pipeline can't tell you why they're important.
+Even ChatGPT isn't very good at that yet.
+As scientists, we have to keep struggling until we figure out why the genes matter in the context we're studying.

+Trust me, this is harder than learning how to code (sorry).

+# 2. Use pathway analysis

+For detailed instructions, please refer to [Day10_GSEA.md] and [Day10_GO_analysis_wlakthrough]